Hermione Gingold: Early years

-Hermione Ferdinanda Gingold was born in Carlton Hill, Maida Vale, London, the elder daughter of a prosperous Austrian-born Jewish stockbroke, James Gingold, and his wife, Kate Frances (née Walter).
+Hermione Ferdinanda Gingold was born in Carlton Hill, Maida Vale, London, the elder daughter of a prosperous Austrian-born Jewish stockbroker, James Gingold, and his wife, Kate Frances (née Walter).
 Her paternal grandparents were the Ottoman-born British subject, Moritz "Maurice" Gingold, a London stockbroker, and his Austrian-born wife, Hermine, after whom Hermione was named (Gingold mentions in her autobiography that her mother might have got 'Hermione' from Shakespeare's play The Winter's Tale, which she was reading shortly before her birth).
 On her father's side, she was descended from Solomon Sulzer, a synagogue cantor and Jewish liturgical composer in Vienna.
 James felt that religion was something children needed to decide on for themselves, and Gingold grew up with no particular religious beliefs.

 Gingold's professional début was in 1908 when she had just turned 11.
 She played the herald in Herbert Beerbohm Tree's production of Pinkie and the Fairies by W. Graham Robertson, in a cast including Ellen Terry, Frederick Volpe, Marie Löhr and Viola Tree.
 She was promoted to the leading role of Pinkie for a provincial tour.
 Tree cast her as Falstaff's page, Robin, in The Merry Wives of Windsor.
 She attended Rosina Filippi's stage school in London.
 In 1911, she was cast in the original production of Where the Rainbow Ends which opened to very good reviews on 21 December 1911.

 On 10 December 1912, the day after her 15th birthday, Gingold played Cassandra in William Poel's production of Troilus and Cressida at the King's Hall, Covent Garden, with Esmé Percy as Troilus and Edith Evans as Cressida.
 The following year she appeared in a musical production, The Marriage Market, in a small role in a cast that included Tom Walls, W H Berry, and Gertie Millar.
-In 1914, she played Jessica in The Merchant of Venice at the Old Vic.
+In 1914, she played Jessica in The Merchant of Venice at The Old Vic.
 In 1918, Gingold married the publisher Michael Joseph, with whom she had two sons, the younger of whom, Stephen, became a pioneer of theatre in the round in Britain.